Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

   This event creates the view that the controller manages.
 It is only called when the view controller is created programatically.
 You can override this method in order to create your views manually.
 If you are working with storyboards or nib files, then you do not have to do anything with this method and you can ignore it.
 - `loadViewIfNeeded()`
   <br>
-  Lods the view controller's view if it has not already been set.
+  Loads the view controller's view if it has not already been set.
 Available from iOS >= 9.0.
 - `viewDidLoad()`
   <br>
   Called after the view has been loaded.
 For view controllers created in code, this is after -loadView.
 For view controllers unarchived from a nib, this is after the view is set.
 Use this method to initialize setup of the interface.